 A Virtual Vegan says

-I tested them with wholemeal flour when creating the recipe and it worked, but the flavour is much better with spelt.
+I tested them with wholemeal flour when creating the recipe and it worked, but I prefer the flavour with spelt.

 Gaynor Urzi says